I think the Balkans is Europe’s next big thing. 🌍

 Budva: Arriving to Budva is like stepping into a small fairytale.
 We were extremely lucky with our apartment and the views which we have picked from Booking.com (Villa Mona) – We have Level 2 Genius discount with them which is the top level comes with a whooping 15% discount.
 The Genius benefits only apply if the hotel includes them in the rooms they offer on Booking.com.
 You can also try Airbnb.
 This medieval town has Montenegro’s loveliest sandy beaches (Our favourites: Mogren Beach, Jaz Beach, Kamenovo Beach, Przno, and Old Town Beach) and the nightlife is pretty good too.

-Slow travel tip 1: Wake up and smell the sea.
-Choosing a sea view apartment considerably far from the city centre was intentional.
+Choosing a sea view apartment considerably far from the city centre was intentional for me.
 You can enjoy some quiet time and practice yoga on a terrace overlooking the sea at sunrise or sunset.

 Sveti Stefan: This place is effortless but graceful even from afar.
 Sveti Stefan is a preserved fortified island village from the 15th century with amazing swimming opportunities and forest walks nearby.